-Cash Flow Allows You Take Risks
+Cash Flow Allows You to Take Risks

 Knowing that you have a surplus of cash flow from steady sources allows you to take some risks in life that you might not take.
-I’m not just referring to investments, but also life decisions, about where to live, what opportunities to pursue, etc. The cash flow provides a kind of safety nets in situations like these.
+I’m not just referring to investments, but also life decisions, about where to live, what opportunities to pursue, etc. The cash flow provides a kind of safety net in situations like these.

 Do you know exactly how much cash flow you have each month?
 It helps to utilize an online budget or finance management tool like Personal Capital, Mint, or YNAB.
 Understanding your monthly amount is the first step to managing and controlling your cash effectively.

-Many people make similar amounts of money, but it’s how they control cash flow that will dictate what kind of life and future that they’ll have.
-I focus heavily on creating more cash flow through multiples streams of income and through passive investments.
+Many people make similar amounts of money, but it’s how they control cash flow that will dictate what kind of life and future they’ll have.
+I focus heavily on creating more cash flow through multiple streams of income and through passive investments.
 The goal is to create more cash flow that is less dependent on the time I put in.
 That is how you create a life of financial freedom.

 So take some time to think about your cash flow situation and how you can better improve it.
 What can increase your CASH IN and decrease your EXPENSES?